 Relations?
 There were jokes.
-“Relational Aesthetics: Forget the art.
-Let’s talk about me!”
-Critics like Hal Foster, Claire Bishop, Jacque Rancière, and Dave Beech resisted the term.
+Critics like Hal Foster, Claire Bishop, Jacques Rancière, and Dave Beech resisted the term.
 Bourriaud’s micro-topias were seen as cliques resulting in insider excitement.
-Bishop stated Bourriaud’s art of participation relied on conviviality as opposed to opening up venues of dissent and critique, and Rancière even saw it as socially divisive rather than inclusive to all.
+Bishop felt that Bourriaud’s art of participation relied on conviviality as opposed to opening up venues of dissent and critique, and Rancière even saw it as socially divisive rather than inclusive to all.
 But eventually the penny seemed to drop, and the term took hold.
 Critics realized that the “aesthetic” was the very dynamics of our relations.
-Bourriaud relied heavily on his elected stable of artists to illustrate his points, including Liam Gillick, Vanessa Beecroft, Carsten Höller, Pierre Huyghe and most especially, Rirkrit Tiravanija, an artist who made Thai curry in the back rooms of galleries.
-Bourriaurd argued that as Pop Art was born from consumerism, and minimalism emerged from the realm of industry; relational aesthetics emerged out of the realm of relationships.
-Remember, this was years before we even discussed or had experienced the contemporary online versions of social media.
+Bourriaud leaned on his elected stable of artists to illustrate his points, including Liam Gillick, Vanessa Beecroft, Carsten Höller, Pierre Huyghe and most especially, Rirkrit Tiravanija, an artist who made Thai curry in the back rooms of galleries.
+Bourriaurd argued that as Pop Art was born from consumerism, and Minimalism emerged from the realm of industry, relational aesthetics emerged out of the realm of relationships.
+This was years before we even discussed or had experienced the contemporary online versions of social media.

 I circled right back to the room where Lee was mending visitors’ garments.
 I tossed him one of the lamest questions you can offer an artist with no lead in, “Can you tell me about that piece?” pointing at the room with the installation.
 He smiled, and then proceeded to tell me about a dream.
 He was in a desert, it wasn’t too distinct, but stars were falling.
 There was a woman’s voice but he couldn’t make out words.
 He never brought up Homi Bhabha or used a word such as “interstitial,” but implied that it was one of those “in-between” places.